 Mass Tort

 A mass tort action is a personal injury lawsuit with many plaintiffs.
 The plaintiffs each have an individual claim with individual damages.
-Damages you could recover in a mass tort action can include medical expenses, lost income, pain and suffering, as well as others depending on your injuries.
+Damages you could recover in a mass tort action can include medical expenses, lost income, pain and suffering, as well as others, depending on your injuries.
 A mass tort case can be efficient and cost-effective for a group of plaintiffs.

 Class Action Lawsuit

 A class action lawsuit also seeks to compensate a group of plaintiffs suffering from similar damages.
 The difference between a class action and a mass tort case is that a class representative works on behalf of all plaintiffs, known as the “class,” in a class action lawsuit.
 The class acts as one plaintiff.
-Any damages are distributed equally amongst the class and do not take into account any differences between individual plaintiff’s damages or the severities of their injuries.
+Any damages are distributed equally amongst the class and do not take into account any differences between individual plaintiffs’ damages or the severities of their injuries.

 If a defendant acted particularly recklessly in causing injury to an individual or an entire community, they may also have to pay punitive damages to any plaintiffs.

-Contact Us Now for Help
+Contact Us Now for Help with Environmental Justice Litigation

 Environmental injustice is just another form of systemic racism.
 In addition to causing harm to individuals, it puts the needs of big and powerful corporations or governments before the needs of minority communities.
 Environmental injustice issues such as exposure to toxic chemicals or high levels of pollution can cause serious illnesses and even premature deaths among those living in the affected minority communities.
 Children’s health is also at risk.